System Design Space

 medium

-Agents are best understood not as a new kind of magic, but as a system of memory, tools, planning loops, and checks.
+An agent is best understood not as a new kind of magic, but as a system of state, tools, planning, and checks.

-The chapter shows where an agentic approach truly pays off and where it makes the product harder because of extra orchestration, unpredictability, and operational risk.
+The chapter shows where an agentic approach truly pays off and where it only adds orchestration, unpredictability, and operational risk.

-In design reviews, it helps shift the discussion from "should we use an agent" to autonomy boundaries, tool use, failure handling, and the cost of added complexity.
+For interviews and architecture discussions, it helps move the conversation away from the idea of a "fashionable agent" and toward autonomy boundaries, tool use, failure handling, and the cost of added complexity.

 Practical value of this chapter